Congenital Aortic Stenosis Surgery for Children: Ross Procedure

 medicines are available if needed.

-regular foods as soon as he or she can tolerate them.
+regular foods as soon as he or she can handle them.

 After you leave the hospital:

-- Your child should be able to go back to normal activities relatively soon.
-But he
+Your child should be able to go back to normal activities fairly soon.
+But he or she

-avoid strenuous activities and physical activities that might involve blows to the
+not do any strenuous activities and physical activities that might include blows to

-- Call your child’s healthcare provider if your child has a fever, increased draining
+Call your child’s healthcare provider if your child has a fever, more draining from

 exercise, diet, and wound care.

-Most of the time, symptoms improve soon after surgery.
+Most of the time, symptoms get better soon after surgery.
 Your child will need lifelong

 follow-up care with a cardiologist to watch for possible complications from the procedure.